rodrigoclp/adidas-microservices/README.md

 **Requirements**

-- docker/docker-compose
+- Docker/docker-compose
-- NodeJS version 16+ (most likely works fine with 12+ / not checked)
+- NodeJS version 16+ (most likely works fine with 12+ / but not checked)

 **How to**